popcodeorg/popcode/README.md

 $ yarn test
 ```

 Even if you've stopped all local processes, Chrome might still appear to be in use.
-Navigate to the following URLs and remove entires related to port 3000 (or whichever port you're using for local development):
+Navigate to the following URLs and remove entries related to port 3000 (or whichever port you're using for local development):
 chrome://appcache-internals
 chrome://serviceworker-internals